Shellyspike/Primo/Primo.CronExpression_en.md

 2. **Parameters**:
    - **After time** — The date from which the next runs will be calculated.
    - **Limit** — The number of next runs to calculate.
    - **Cron expression** — The CRON expression used for calculating the next runs.
+Required.

 #### Get next run time